milicjulia/Java-games/README.md

 # Java-games
-Three games implemented in Java using Gui.
+Three games implemented in Java using GUI.